gap-system/ReleaseTools/README.md

 GAP package bundle.

-## The `release` script
+## The `release-gap-package` script

-The `release` script helps you create release archives of your GAP package in a clean and controlled way, and publish them on GitHub.
+The `release-gap-package` script helps you create release archives of your GAP package in a clean and controlled way, and publish them on GitHub.

 Again, we assume you are working on version 1.2.3 or package `FOOBAR`.

-### Invoking the `release` script
+### Invoking the `release-gap-package` script

-You normally invoke `release` as follows from inside a clone of your package repository:
+You normally invoke `release-gap-package` as follows from inside a clone of your package repository:

-    PATH/TO/ReleaseTools/release
+    PATH/TO/ReleaseTools/release-gap-package

 This scans your `PackageInfo.g` for the package name and version, and uses that to guess the release tag, and continues from there (see the next section for more details).
-However, several options can be passed to the `release` tool to adjust this process.
+However, several options can be passed to the `release-gap-package` tool to adjust this process.

 1. **Options which indicate actions:**